microsoftgraph/microsoft-graph-docs/content/get-started/AspNetMVC.md

     }
   ```

-Now you're ready to add code to call the Microsoft Graph.
+Now you're ready to add code to call Microsoft Graph.

-## Call the Microsoft Graph
+## Call Microsoft Graph

 If you're using the Microsoft Graph library, read on.
-If you're using REST, jump to the [Using the REST API](#using-the-rest-api) section.
+If you're using REST, see the [Using the REST API](#using-the-rest-api) section.

 ### Using the library
 In this step, you'll focus on the **SDKHelper**, **GraphService**, and **HomeController** classes.